-What data will be collected?
+What data was collected?

 Alice Springs is a Solar City, with wind power not historically considered viable with the technology available at the time.

-What sites will be tested?
+What sites were tested?

 Quick facts: